zedlovegenshin/zzz/docs/projects/cn0577/index.rst

 jumper overrides the PD signal from the FPGA.
 It is controlled by a one-bit-adc-dac, in software.

 - P1 - configures PD_N

   - Shorting pins 1 and 2 → PD_N = 1, device is not powered down
   - Shorting pins 2 and 3 → PD_N = 0, device is powered down

 - P2 - configures TESTPAT

   - Shorting pins 1 and 2 → TESTPAT = 1, pattern testing is active
   - Shorting pins 2 and 3 → TESTPAT = 0, pattern testing is inactive

-  - P3 - configures TWOLANES parameter
+- P3 - configures TWOLANES

-    - Shorting pins 1 and 2 → TWOLANES = 1 (TWO LANES mode)
+  - Shorting pins 1 and 2 → TWOLANES = 1 (two-lane mode)
-    - Shorting pins 2 and 3 → TWOLANES = 0 (ONE LANE mode)
+  - Shorting pins 2 and 3 → TWOLANES = 0 (one-lane mode)

 Clock scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - The clock architecture of the :adi:`CN0577` is designed
   with careful consideration to ensure low jitter and low phase noise
 - An on-board 120 MHz voltage controlled crystal oscillator (VCXO) is used to
   provide the clock for the :adi:`CN0577` board and the FPGA.
   It is further named as reference clock.
 This clock is gated and fed back to
   the device as the sampling clock, on which the data was sampled
 - The DMA runs on the ZynqPS clock FCLK_CLK0 which has a frequency of 100MHz
+- The LVDS input clock `ref_clk` is used to clock the
+  :git-hdl:`library/axi_pwm_gen` (on `ext_clk` port),
+  the :git-hdl:`library/axi_ltc2387` and the FIFO writes from
+  the :git-hdl:`DMA <library/axi_dmac>`

 CPU/Memory interconnects addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~